MarcusKainth/game-of-life/README.md

 ```

 ### Patterns
-Various patterns are hard-coded into the project, these are listed below
+Various patterns are hard-coded into the project, these are listed below.

 ```python
 class Pattern(Enum):